Nervosys/Botnix/docs/hooks/meson.section.md

 [Meson](https://mesonbuild.com/) is an open source meta build system meant to be fast and user-friendly.

-In Nixpkgs, meson comes with a setup hook that overrides the configure, check, and install phases.
+In Botpkgs, meson comes with a setup hook that overrides the configure, check, and install phases.

 Being a meta build system, meson needs an accompanying backend.
-In the context of Nixpkgs, the typical companion backend is [Ninja](#ninja), that provides a setup hook registering ninja-based build and install phases.
+In the context of Botpkgs, the typical companion backend is [Ninja](#ninja), that provides a setup hook registering ninja-based build and install phases.

 ## Variables controlling Meson {#meson-variables-controlling}